whoschek/bzfs/README.md

 **--help, -h**

-*  show this help message and exit.
+*  Show this help message and exit.